 Emerson College aims to create an environment where classes and college business can be conducted accessibly and securely.
-In an effort to improve security for our virtual classrooms and meetings, all Emerson Zoom meetings require a passcode by default.

 When you schedule a new Zoom meeting, whether from emerson.zoom.us, through canvas.emerson.edu, or via Google calendar, Zoom will automatically generate a unique passcode for the session.
 You can customize the passcode, if you'd like.